tyvka/tyvka/content/event/tudengite-teatripaevad.md

 Student Theatre Days is an annual festival for amateur theatres at universities and colleges and, more generally, for theatrical and creative troupes of students.
 In addition to performances and discussions, there are also various workshops.

 Already the 18th Student Theatre Days took place from 14 to 16 February 2020 in Viljandi.
-Performers: T-Teater, Ruutu10, Lost D.
+Performers: T-Teater, Ruutu10, Lost D. We had pleasure to host Kinetic Theatre Troupe from Lithuania and Helsingin Kellariteatteri from Finaland.

-We were also had the pleasure to host Kinetic Theatre Troupe from Lithuania and Helsingin Kellariteatteri from Finaland.
+The members of the Student Theatre Days management team are  students of the cultural management speciality.

 Photos by Triin Tiimann